DevEdozie/SketchCrew/README.md

 Once installed, you can:

 1. **Create a New Sketch**: Tap on the 'New Sketch' button to start a new drawing.
-2. **Explore Sketches**: Browse through your saved sketches in the gallery.
-3. **Customize Tools**: Use the toolbar to select different brushes, colors, and other drawing tools.
+2. **Customize Tools**: Use the toolbar to select different brushes, colors, and other drawing tools.
-4. **Save and Share**: Save your sketches or share them with others directly from the app.

 ## Technologies Used